ms-ishiyam/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 ### Required permissions

 To apply a virtual network rule to a Cognitive Services resource, the user must have the appropriate permissions for the subnets being added.
-The required permission is the default *Contributor* role, or the *Cognitive Services Contributor* role.
+The required permission is the default *Contributor* role, or the *Cognitive Services Contributor* and *Network Contributor* role.
 Required permissions can also be added to custom role definitions.

 Cognitive Services resource and the virtual networks granted access may be in different subscriptions, including subscriptions that are a part of a different Azure AD tenant.